 This presentation contains "forward-looking information" within the meaning of applicable securities legislation.
-Forward-looking information is often characterized by words such as "plan", "expect", "budget", "target", "project", "intend", "believe", "anticipate", "estimate" and other similar words or statements that certain events or conditions "may" or "will" occur.
-Forward-looking information may include, but is not limited to, the financing and profitability of the Olaroz Project, the drawing down of project finance from Mizuho Corporate Bank, the completion of construction at the Olaroz Project, the capital expenditure incurred at the time of completion of construction and the timing thereof, the capital expenditure incurred at the time of completion of construction and the timing thereof, the design production rate for lithium carbon and potash at the Olaroz Project, the expected operating costs at the Olaroz Project and the future financial and operating performance of the Company, its affiliates and subsidiaries including Borax Argentina, the results of the Olaroz feasibility study, the estimation and realization of mineral resources at the Company's projects, the viability, recoverability and processing of such resources, timing of future exploration and other milestones for the Olaroz project, such as of perioduction, rates of return, operating costs, capital costs and cash flows, potential operating synergies between the Salinas Grandes and Ocarba rejects and the Olaroz project, the potential processing of bronx and potash markets, production and other milestones for the Olaroz project's future financial and operating performance including production, rates of return, operating costs, capital costs and cash flows, potential operating synergies between the Salinas Grandes and Cauchari projects and the Olaroz project, the potential processing of bronx struction and other milestones for the corporate synergies relating thereto and other material cost of such processing, expansion, growth and optimisati
+Forward-looking information is often characterized by words such as "plan", "expect", "budget", "farget", "project", "intend", "believe", "anticipate", "estimate" and other similar words or statements that certain events or conditions "may" or "will" occur.
+Forward-looking information may include, but is not limited to, the financing and profitability of the Olaroz Project, the drawing down of project finance from Mizuho Corporate Bank, the completion of construction at the Olaroz Project, the capital expenditure incurred at the time of completion of construction and the timing thereof, the design production rate for lithium carbon and potash at the Olaroz Project, the expected brine grade at the Olaroz Project, the expected operating costs, the ongoing working relationship between Orocobre and the Provinces of Jujuy and Salta, the future financial and operating performance of the Company, its affiliates and subsidiaries including Borax Argentina, the results of the Olaroz feasibility study, the estimation and realization of mineral resources at the Company's projects, the viability, recoverability and processing of such resources, timing of future exploration at the Company's projects, timing and receipt of approvals, consents and permits under applicable legislation, trends in Argentina relating to the role of government in the economy (and particularly its role and participation in mining projects), adequacy of financial resources, forecasts relating to the lithium, boron and potash markets, production and other milestones for the Olaroz project, the Olaroz project's future financial and operating performance including production, rates of return, operating costs, capital costs and cash flows, potential operating synergies between the Salinas Grandes and Cauchari projects and the Olaroz project, the potential processing of brines from the Cauchari Project and the incremental capital cost of such